SaaS Content Marketing: The Definitive Guide (2022)

 You can learn a lot from your competition.
 A good place to start is by conducting a content audit.
+Some of the big digital marketing firms in Boston invest a lot in auditing because it is the best and most effective way to examine the competition, which is extremely important for Google rankings today.
 This involves going through all of your competitor’s content and identifying what’s working well and what’s not.

 You should also look at how often they’re publishing content and what types of content they’re using.
 For example, are they writing in-depth blog posts, or are they using a mix of blog posts, infographics, and videos?

 Once you have a good understanding of your competition’s content marketing strategy, you can start to develop your own strategy.